*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 If your home is full of furniture, take things one room at a time.
 This lets you move furniture between rooms rather than having to lug it all outside or place it in storage.
 It also gives you enough space to get in and deep clean the entire home.

 Note: any pet bedding and other items should either be washed in hot water in your washing machine or throw away.
-Make some judgement calls about what your pet can live without and which items are worth salvaging.
+Make some judgment calls about what your pet can live without and which items are worth salvaging.

 Step Two: Vacuum